|Success is when you complete the objective|

 All surveys have an agenda.

-Eating a low-carb diet doesn't profit the food manufacturing industry, especially if you stay on Atkins Induction past the introductory period and choose to give up all whole grains.
+Eating a low-carb diet doesn't profit the food manufacturing industry, especially if you stay on Atkins Induction past the introductory period and choose to give up all whole grains, including low carb ones.

 Even today, Phase 1 of the Atkins Nutritional Approach contains only a minimum amount of carbohydrates when compared to the average American Diet, and very few processed foods.
 It's also the phase that is the most misunderstood.

 I can still remember the news segments that used to run on television during the late '70s.
-Even from the Atkins' Diet's humble beginnings, it was presented by the media to the public as an unhealthy diet, a way to eat all of the bacon and eggs you wanted.
+From the Atkins' Diet's humble beginnings, it was presented by the media to the public as an unhealthy diet, a way to eat all of the bacon and eggs you wanted.

 |The Atkins Diet has always been presented to the public|